 Blackmailing usually involves threatening to publish or share something with third parties.
 This can be private, embarrassing or incriminating material, for example in the form of text messages, photos or videos.
 By publishing such things, the pressure and stress factor of the person being blackmailed is increased.
 Top forces the bottom to buy his or her way out or to postpone publication by taking certain actions.
 Sometimes further incriminating material has to be created.

 Another option is to force the bottom to sign a blackmail contract or promissory bill.
 This obliges you to make regular payments or donations.
-As this is a type of promissory bill, it is basically a binding contractual document.
+As this is a type of promissory note, it is basically a binding contractual document.
 But it’s not quite that simple.

 For this reason, it is important that agreements and actions are recorded in detail in writing.
 The session is often held via a different channel, such as chat or text message, than the negotiations, for which email is more commonly used, for example.
 The correspondence between the blackmailer and the victim could look like this: “Pay me or I will publish private material against your will”.
 However, this confirms the offense of coercion.
 On the surface, such messages make you liable to prosecution.
 Depending on how it is worded, the contract is not binding but immoral.
 And: regular gifts and payments must be declared for tax purposes.